Shrinidhikulkarni7/Docker-basics/02 - ASP .NET Core Web API/TodoListWebAPI/README.md

 RUN dotnet build "TodoListWebAPI.csproj" -c Release -o /app/build
 ```
 In this stage, we pull the ASP .NET Core SDK from [here](https://hub.docker.com/_/microsoft-dotnet-core-sdk/).
 We set the working to "/src" and copy the csproj file from the host machine to the docker container.
 After the copy is complete, we run `dotnet restore` to restore the nuget packages.
 When the package restore is complete, we copy all the source files from the host to the container, use `dotnet build` to build a release version of the application and place the artifact in "/app/build".

 In this stage, we have have pulled the SDK, which we won't need after we publish the artifact.
-Notice that we only this image (i.e., build) in stage 3 and not stage 4
+Notice that we only use this image (i.e., build) in stage 3 and not stage 4

 ### Stage 3 - Publish
 ```docker
 FROM build AS publish
 RUN dotnet publish "TodoListWebAPI.csproj" -c Release -o /app/publish
 ```
-In this stage we publish the artifact to "/app/publish"
+In this stage we publish the artifact to "/app/publish" using `dotnet publish`

 ### Stage 4 - Deploy
 ```docker